steffenfritz/pacaudit/README.md

 It ships with a preInstall hook for pacman that warns you if you try to install a vulnerable package.

+You can also check your local installation against offline vulnerability data.
+This is useful for systems without web access.
+Check the man page for more information.

 [![asciicast](https://asciinema.org/a/pR5FwmVpom2u2L34QhwNlGqL9.svg)](https://asciinema.org/a/pR5FwmVpom2u2L34QhwNlGqL9)